 Is It Safe to Sleep with the Electric Blanket On?

-They have a reputation for overheating and catching fire, even though numerous modern electric blankets have systems to prevent those accidents.
+Sleeping with an electric blanket on is never risk-free.
+They are known for overheating and catching fire, although modern electric blankets have systems to prevent accidents.

 Electrical failures were the second leading cause of electrical house fires, with 30% occurring during cold weather months due to wiring and related equipment.

 Can Electric Blankets Cause Blood Clots?

+There’s no evidence to suggest that electric blankets cause blood clots.
 Blood clots form when parts of our blood thicken.
-We commonly see this happen when we get a cut somewhere on our bodies.
+We see this happen when we get a cut somewhere on the body.